 |U.S. Dollars||Metric Tons|

-Food Security Situation information is provided by IFPRI and WFP as of April 2013.
+Food Security Situation information is provided by UN as of July 2013.